InesWuerth/FAIR-data-and-Open-Science-principles/docs/1_research_lifecycle.md

 # Roles in lifecycle

 We will use [CRediT](https://casrai.org/credit/) to explain various roles in the research lifecycle.
-[CRediT](https://casrai.org/credit/) is  high-level taxonomy, including 14 roles, that can be used to represent the roles typically played by contributors to a research output (data, scientific papers, code).
+[CRediT](https://casrai.org/credit/) is  high-level taxonomy, including 14 roles, that can be used to represent the roles typically played by contributors in the research lifecycle.
 The roles describe each contributor’s specific contribution to a research output:

  1. **Conceptualization – Ideas**: formulation or evolution of overarching research goals and aims.
  2. **Data curation**: Management activities to annotate (produce metadata), scrub data and maintain  research data (including software code, where it is necessary for interpreting the data itself) for  initial use and later re-use.